OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 # 🚪 Room: Intro to LAN

 ## 🎯 Objectives
-- Learn about some of teh technologies and designs that power private networks.
+- Learn about some of the technologies and designs that power private networks.

 ## 💬 Summary
 - Topologies